 As your instructor, I will attend all classes on time and prepared to teach what you are expected to learn each day.
-I will make a conscientious effort each class period to teach to the best of my ability and to provide you with clear, wellorganized explanations of class material.
+I will make a conscientious effort each class period to teach to the best of my ability and to provide you with clear, well-organized explanations of class material.
 I care deeply about your learning experience and your success in this course.
 However, that ultimate success does depend largely on you.
 Your success can be maximized and your potential achieved by making a commitment to meet the following classroom expectations:

 - a) Attend ALL classes physically and mentally.
 Wherever you are, be all there. - b) Be on time for class.
 Attitude is not everything but it is very important.
 Remain in class for the entire instructional period. - c) Be an active learner participate in class.
 Be attentive, answer questions, and ask questions.
-Smile, be interested, and act as if you care.
-(OK, I'll admit that occasionally things get a little boring; work through that boredom by participating!)

-- d) Read ahead.
+Smile, be interested, and act as if you care. - d) Read ahead.
 This will help make the next lecture much more effective. - e) A good student acts like a good student, which includes not sleeping in class, not talking in class, and not reading unrelated material or doing other work in class.
 All cellular phones must be turned off during class time. - f) Realize that I do not GIVE grades.
 You EARN grades based upon your performance.
 That performance includes turning all assignments in on time.
 You shouldn't expect less of me because of my other commitments.
 I don't expect less of you because of your other commitments. - g) Be respectful of yourself, your classmates, and your instructors. - h) Learning is hard work but it is also invigorating and fun.
 Work hard and have fun doing so.